 The Evacuator® utilises a user-friendly ‘click on and go’ mechanism.
 Each steel cable allows multiple persons to descent at the same time, providing their combined weight does not exceed 282 Kg on each steel cable / escape-hook.
 The total max. descent load on the system is 564 Kg.
-(Max. descent load per escape-hook 282 Kg).
-It is available in three models: Model E50 (>50 metres) equipped with 4 cable reels.
-Model E165 (>165 metres) equipped with 2 cable reels.
-Model E300 (>300 metres) equipped with 1 cable reel.
+It is available in three models: Model E50 equipped with 4 cable reels.
+Models E140/E165 equipped with 2 cable reels.
+Model E300 equipped with 1 cable reel.

 In an emergency every second counts.
 With the Evacuator® escape descent system everybody can escape within 10 seconds.

-Designed to save the lives at heights ranging up to 300 metres, the Evacuator® is the world’s fastest and most user-friendly, fire-proof, panic-proof collective escape descent system.
+Designed to save the lives at heights ranging up to 300 meters, the Evacuator® escape descent system is the world’s fastest and most user-friendly, fire proof, collective descent system, click on and go!

 This award winning system provides a quick, intuitive escape and descent solution for everybody in an emergency situation.
 It is suitable for installation on wind turbines, offshore substations, harbour cranes and other high rise structures.